meghdadFar/wordview/README.rst

 ``pip install wordview``

 To explore various features and functionalities, consult the documentation pages.
-The following features are available.
+The following sections present a high-level description of Wordview's features and functionalities.
+For details, tutorials and worked examples, corresponding documentation pages are linked in each section.

 .. let’s first load a dataset.
 Wordview
 .. accepts ``pandas.DataFrame``.
 You can find a sample of size ``5K`` from